Instructor-Led vs. E-Learning: Which Training Method Is Better?

 - Employees can reference e-learning in the flow of work, pulling up training on their laptops or mobile devices to find quick answers at the moment of need.

-- Authoring tools make it possible to create highly engaging and interactive training, such as role-play scenarios, videos, 3D diagrams, virtual flashcards, and more.
+- Course authoring tools make it possible to create highly engaging and interactive training, such as role-play scenarios, videos, 3D diagrams, virtual flashcards, and more.

 - Without live instructors, it’s easier to control consistency and ensure continuity across training programs.